National unemployment rate hits new record even as economy adds jobs

 Statistics Canada says the number of people who worked less than half their usual hours fell by 292,000 in May.

-In Nova Scotia, the unemployment rate jumped 1.6 per cent to sit at 13.6 per cent in May.
+In New Brunswick, unemployment fell 0.4 per cent to sit at 12.8 per cent in May.